deltatoken/espocrm/README.md

-## EspoCRM
+## NadlaniCRM

-<a href='http://www.espocrm.com'>EspoCRM is an Open Source CRM</a> (Customer Relationship Management) software that allows you to see, enter and evaluate all your company relationships regardless of the type.
-People, companies or opportunities - all in an easy and intuitive interface.

-It's a web application with a frontend designed as a single page application based on backbone.js and a REST API backend written in PHP.
+It's a web application with a frontend designed as a single page application based PHP.

-Download the latest release from our [website](http://www.espocrm.com).

 ### Requirements

 * PHP 7.1 or above (with pdo, json, gd, openssl, zip, imap, mbstring, curl extensions);
 * MySQL 5.5.3 or above, or MariaDB.

-For more information about server configuration see [this article](https://www.espocrm.com/documentation/administration/server-configuration/).

 ### Documentation

-Documentation for administrators, users and developers is available [here](https://www.espocrm.com/documentation/).

-### How to report a bug

-Create an issue [here](https://github.com/espocrm/espocrm/issues) or post on our [forum](http://forum.espocrm.com/forum/bug-reports).

-### How to install a stable version

-[Download](https://www.espocrm.com/download/) the latest version.
-See the [instructions](https://www.espocrm.com/documentation/administration/installation/) about installation.

 ### How to get started (for developers)